 The federal return of Title IV funds calculation determines the percentage actually completed of the period of enrollment for which the assistance was awarded the student.
 This figure is used to determine the percentage of the aid the student earned for the period of enrollment.
 All unearned funds are returned to the proper agencies in the order prescribed by federal and state regulations.
-These regulations dictate that the College is obligated to apply refunds in the following order: Unsubsidized Stafford loan; Subsidized Stafford loan; federal PLUS loan; federal Pell Grant; federal Supplemental Educational Opportunity Grant; other Title IV, state, private, or institutional aid: the student.
+These regulations dictate that the College is obligated to apply refunds in the following order: Unsubsidized Stafford Ioan; Subsidized Stafford Ioan; federal PLUS Ioan; federal Pell Grant; federal Supplemental Educational Opportunity Grant; other Title IV, state, private, or institutional aid; the student.